ben173j/HW/hw3/README.md

 python3 and gcc compilers are necessary to sucessfully run the programs.
-There are some changes in the config.h in this project (a little bit different from the one given in lab) model.cpp contains the coordinates recorded during training. mbed_app.json needs to be reconfigured when the IP address changes.
+There are some changes in the config.h in this project (a little bit different from the one given in lab). model.cpp contains the coordinates recorded during training. mbed_app.json needs to be reconfigured when the IP address changes.